95 comments

 What Happens at the End of March?

 As it stands, I have no plans beyond this point.
 I’ll head back to Colorado for my home base, but with this being a new phase of life I’ll be layering on new adventures.
-Aside from the two mountain properties that I’ve been helping to build out, I just teamed up with a friend to help him create an intentional (and somewhat experimental!) living community in Denver called Wild Life Ranch
+Aside from the two mountain properties that I’ve been helping to build out, I may end up with an MMM Mountain Retreat of my own someday.

 • Loony Luna November 21, 2023, 4:14 am